w3f/polkadot-wiki/docs/learn/learn-offenses.md

     min((3 * x / n )^2, 1)

-As an example, assume that there are 100 validators in the active set, and one of them equivocates in a slot (for our purposes, it does not matter whether it was a BABE or GRANDPA equivocation).
-This is unlikely to be an attack on the network, but much more likely to be a misconfiguration of a validator.
+For example, assume that there are 100 validators in the active set, and one equivocates in a slot (for our purposes, it does not matter whether it was a BABE or GRANDPA equivocation).
+This is unlikely to be an attack on the network but much more likely to be a misconfiguration of a validator.
 The penalty would be min(3 \* 1 / 100)^2, 1) = 0.0009, or a 0.09% slash for that validator (i.e., the stake held by the validator and its nominators).

-Now assume that there is a group running several validators, and all of them have an issue in the same slot.
+Now, assume that a group is running several validators, and they all have an issue in the same slot.
 The penalty would be min((3 \* 5 / 100)^2, 1) = 0.0225, or a 2.25% slash.
-If 20 validators equivocate, this is a much more serious offense and possibly indicates a coordinated attack on the network, and so the slash will be much greater - min((3 \* 20 / 100)^2, 1) = 0.36, or a 36% slash on all of these validators and their nominators.
+If 20 validators
+equivocate, this is a much more serious offense and possibly indicates a coordinated attack on the network, and so the slash will be much greater - min((3 \* 20 / 100)^2, 1) = 0.36, or a 36% slash on all of these validators and their nominators.
 All slashed validators will also be chilled.

-From the example above, the risk of nominating or running many validators in the active set are apparent.
+The example above shows the risk of nominating or running many validators in the active set.
 While rewards grow linearly (two validators will get you approximately twice as many staking rewards as one), slashing grows exponentially.
 A single validator equivocating causes a 0.09% slash, two validators equivocating does not cause a 0.09 \* 2 = 0.18% slash, but rather a 0.36% slash - 4x as much as the single validator.

-Validators may run their nodes on multiple machines to make sure they can still perform validation work in case one of their nodes goes down, but validator operators should be extremely careful in setting these up.
-If they do not have good coordination to manage signing machines, equivocation is possible.
+Validators may run their nodes on multiple machines to ensure they can still perform validation work if one of their nodes goes down.
+Still, validator operators should be cautious when setting these up.
+Equivocation is possible if they do not have good coordination in managing signing machines.

 #### Good Practices to Avoid Slashing